-On April 20, 2004, the Board of Directors of Portsmouth, decided to discontinue the payment of dividends since Justice was to cease payments of partnership distributions to help fund the renovation of the Hotel.
+In December 2012, Portsmouth declared a special cash dividend of \$0.25 per common share or \$184,000, which was paid on December 28, 2012 to shareholders of record as of December 21, 2012 based on Partnership distributions made by Justice during that particular year and other factors.
 It is expected that the Company will not consider a return to a regular dividend policy until such time that Partnership cash flows, distributions and other economic factors warrant such consideration.
 The Company will continue to review and modify its dividend policy as needed to meet such strategic and investment objectives as may be determined by the Board of Directors.